 4. Aboriginal Home Loan

-A tailored pathway with a dedicated Aboriginal Home Loan team at Keystart.
-Available as full ownership or shared ownership.
-Minimum deposit can drop to $2,000 rather than the standard 2%.
-The team helps with the cultural and practical elements of the application.
-Rate matches the standard: 7.60% (comparison 7.66%).
+A tailored pathway with a dedicated team, available as full or shared ownership.
+The minimum deposit can drop to $2,000 rather than the standard 2%, and the team helps with the cultural and practical sides of the application.
+Rate 7.85%.

 5. Access Home Loan

-For applicants with a permanent disability (or who are the primary carer of someone with a permanent disability).
-Property must be accessible or capable of accessibility modifications.
-Income limits and property caps match the Low Deposit loan.
-Rate: 7.60% (comparison 7.66%).
+For applicants with a permanent disability, or the primary carer of someone who has one.
+The property must be accessible or able to be modified.
+Income limits and caps match the Low Deposit loan.
+Rate 7.85%.

 6. Urban Connect Home Loan